josiahH-cf/theproductiveprompter/Article-Spec-Pack-v1/4-Carryover-Updated/Style-Baseline-(Directive).md

 **Preferred:**
 > "Organizations adopting structured prompting protocols report 30–40% reduction in revision cycles (Smith et al., 2024)."

+### 6.4 Lazy Contrast ("Not X, It's Y")
+Avoid sentences that *claim* a distinction without *demonstrating* it:
+- ❌ "The problem isn't X, it's Y."
+- ❌ "This isn't X. It's Y."
+- ❌ "These aren't X. They're Y."
+- ❌ "It's not about X, it's about Y."

+**Why this is prohibited:** This pattern tells the reader a distinction exists but doesn't prove it.
+It feels like marketing copy and signals low-effort contrast.

+**Replacement strategies:**
+1. **Show the contrast via example.** Instead of "This isn't a framework, it's a cheat code," write: "Frameworks take 30 minutes to set up.
+These patterns take 30 seconds.
+Here's one you can use right now."
+2. **Use a comparison table.** If X and Y are truly different, a 2-column table proves it faster than prose.
+3. **Use a before/after block.** Show what happens without Y, then show what happens with Y.

+**Exception:** If the "not X, it's Y" sentence is immediately followed (within the same paragraph) by a concrete demonstration, it may be kept.

+### 6.6 Variation (Avoid Template Voice)

+Vary the article’s proof style and structure so multiple posts do not feel like the same machine.

+- Rotate: scenario, before/after prompt, small case study, comparison table, counterexample.
+- Avoid repeating the same closing formula across consecutive articles.
+- Prefer demonstrated distinctions over declared distinctions.

+### 6.5 Forbidden Public Headers
+Never use these as verbatim H2 headers in public articles:
+- "The Reality Check" / "Reality Check"
+- "Mental Models"
+- "The Workflow" / "Workflow"
+- "Caution" / "Caution: What Not to Outsource"
+- "Tri-Stage Checklist" / "The Tri-Stage Checklist"
+- "Closing Activation"

+**Why:** These are internal framework terms that telegraph "this is a template fill-in."
+Senior engineers don't say "Here is my Reality Check"; they say "The Problem with X" or "Why X Fails."

+**Replacement guidance:** Write descriptive headers specific to the topic:
+- "The Reality Check" → "Why Prompt Engineering Advice Fails" or "The Context Gap"
+- "Mental Models" → "Two Ways to Think About Tokens" or integrate into opening
+- "Tri-Stage Checklist" → "Sanity Check" or "Deployment Checklist" or merge into closing

 ---

 ## 7. Structural Requirements